decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 The scene includes a couple of special entities that you can see in the entity tree.

 - **Scene**: This refers to the root entity, everything you add in the scene is a child of this entity.
 You can open it to view [scene settings](#scene-settings).
-- **Avatar**: The player's avatar.
+- **Player**: The player's avatar.
 You can add special components to this entity that can change gameplay mechanics.
 You can also drag other entities to be children of the avatar.
 If an entity is a child of the avatar, its position will be fixed to the player.
 Use this for example to add a floating marker over the player's head, that follows the player around.
 - **Camera**: The player's camera.
 You can drag other entities to be children of the camera.
 If an entity is a child of the camera, its position will be fixed on screen.
 Use this for example to display a gun in a shooter game, that is always in view even if the player points up or down.

 ### Lock or hide items